MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemAdminGuide.md

 Descriptions window to find out which tables contain a particular field.

 To open the Window Descriptions window, choose Microsoft Dynamics GP menu \>\> Tools \>\> Resource Descriptions \>\> Windows.
 Use the Window
-Descriptions window to find out which windows are contained in a specific product and series,the names assigned to each window, the fields each window contains, and the tables linked to each window.
+Descriptions window to find out which windows are contained in a specific product and series, the names assigned to each window, the fields each window contains, and the tables linked to each window.

 **Microsoft SQL Server troubleshooting resources**